puma13992/medicine-list/README.md

 and to make the digital list accessible to emergency services in case of an emergency.

 ## How to use
-As an example, the patient ID you can use  the ID '123456'.
+As an example, the patient ID you can use is '123456'.
 Otherwise, the programme creates a new patient ID, if you want it.
 You can create a new medication list, view and manage your existing list.
 You can update medications or add new medications.